ingararntzen/timingdocs/docs/source/dataset.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Cue modification has *no effect* if cue argument is equal to the *pre-existing* cue.
-The dataset will detect equality of cue intervals, and avoid unneccesary reevaluation of internal indexes.
+The dataset will detect equality of cue intervals and avoid unneccesary reevaluation of internal indexes.
 However, the definition of *object equality* for cue data may be application dependent.
 For this reason the **update** operation allows a custom equality function to be specified using the optional parameter *equals*.
-Note that the equality function is evaluated with cue data properties as arguments, not the entire cue.
+Note that the equality function is evaluated with the cue data property as arguments, not the entire cue.

 ..  code-block:: javascript